athoune/Presentations/03_fastcgi/index.md

 Almost all PECL modules work.

-APC cache is no more pertinant, but APC optimization is still useful.
+APC cache is no more pertinent, but APC optimization is still useful.

 XHProf and XDebug works very well.